 Routine Health Care

-One of a veterinarian's main duties is to maintain your pet’s health.
-This includes routine check-ups to monitor weight, behavior, and overall health.
+One of a veterinarian's main roles is to make sure your pet stays healthy.
+This includes routine checkups to monitor weight, behavior, and overall health.

 The entire visit will include routine preventive measures such as deworming and vaccinations.
-Veterinarians also offer nutritional guidance, exercise plans, and advice on proper pet care.
+Veterinarians are also the cornerstone of expert advice regarding nutrition, weight, and health management, and overall pet care.

 Surgical and Emergency Care